How to Tutor a Remedial Reading Student

 When finished with the basic phonics in the Blend Phonics Reader, use Webster’s Speller, starting with the syllabary, and them move on to the words of 2 or more syllables.
 After they have a few lessons of 3+ syllable words, have them read from books at different grade levels, having them read a paragraph from each until they get to the point where they are missing a few words.
 Write down the words they missed and the portion they are having trouble with.
 The next lesson, or later that lesson (give them a 5 or 10 minute break while you look up similar words), look up more words with that pattern in Blend Phonics and another phonics book that you own and work on the sounds they were having trouble with.
 Then, alternate teaching between Webster’s Speller multi-syllable words and easier words that the student is having trouble reading.
 For lists of easier words, you can use any good phonics book., There are some cheap and free phonics resources here, and Don Potter also has an excellent collection of resources on his website.

-For assessment purposes, give both of the grade level tests (the Wide Range Test and the NRRF test combined with 40L's test for grades 8, 10, and 12) and the MWIA at the beginning and after 10 to 20 hours of tutoring when they have learned all the sound spelling correspondences.
+For assessment purposes, give both of the grade level tests (the Quick Screen Test and the NRRF test combined with 40L's test for grades 8, 10, and 12) and the MWIA at the beginning and after 10 to 20 hours of tutoring when they have learned all the sound spelling correspondences.
 (Give the MWIA I to students reading 2nd grade level or below on the NRRF test.
 Give the MWIA II to students reading 3rd grade level or higher on the NRRF test.)
 It is best to give the tests again when the student works through a fair amount of multi-syllable words in Webster, and when the student’s parents or you have decided that they may be finished with tutoring.
 Do not teach to these tests, they are for diagnostic purposes.
 The MWIA shows how damaged they are from sight words, when they read the phonics words within 15 to 20% of the speed of the holistic words, they have mastered what they need to know well enough that their phonetic reading skills are automated.
 An older student may never get to that point, stop when they are reading several grade levels above grade level and have mastered all phonics sounds and rules.
 There may be an initial slowdown in reading speed as they start to learn phonics, it will speed up with practice as the process of phonetic reading becomes automated.